-Castle Category: B&B Castle Hotels, Family Friendly Castle Stays, and Dog/Pet Friendly Castle StaysCastle Tags: Best Castle and Chateau Stays Loire Valley, Best Chateau Stays near Nantes, and Best Chateau Stays near Tours
+Castle Category: B&B Castle Hotels, Family Friendly Castle Stays, and Dog/Pet Friendly Castle StaysCastle Tags: Best Castle & Chateau Stays in Loire Valley in 2020, Best Chateau Stays near Nantes in 2020, and Best Chateau Stays near Tours in 2020

 Known as one of the most beautiful chateaux in Deux-Sevres, Aquitaine, the majestic Château de Saint Loup, which was commissioned in 1609 to honour Good King Henry; Henri IV of France, is now an intimate boutique hotel.

 It is a majestic sight, it still has a wonderfully medieval atmosphere and, though you may be paying for the pleasure, feels quite a privilege to stay in, knowing that in its previous incarnation such a particularly impressive property would have been out of bounds for all except the highest levels of French aristocracy.

 They have just nine spacious rooms to choose from; doubles, triples and one larger ‘family room’ which has two separate sleeping quarters and can sleep up to four.